Administering the Free Early Education Entitlement (FEEE)

 Two year old children from families meeting a strict economic criteria, or children who are cared for, can apply for free early education and childcare.

-Further information can be found on our free childcare for 2 year olds page, including leaflets for parents.
-Alternatively, parents can phone our Family Information Service on 0300 123 5033.
+Further information can be found on our funding childcare for 2 year olds page, including leaflets for parents.
+Alternatively, parents can contact our Family Information Service.

 Document accessibility